7 Rustic Front Yard Landscaping Ideas That Wow

 What plants work best for rustic landscaping?

 Go with native plants like lavender, coneflowers, and ornamental grasses like blue fescue.
 They’re tough, low-water, and pollinator-friendly, perfect for a yard that looks good without begging for attention.
-Want more variety?
-Mix in wildflowers or seasonal blooms to keep things colorful, textural, and alive through every season.

 How can I make a rustic front yard low maintenance?